christoffercarlsson/autograph/README.md

 contents of the encrypted messages M being sent between the two parties involved in that protocol run.

-### 4.2 Identity verification
+### 4.2 Out-of-band verification

-If an identity verification as described in
-[Section 3.2](#32-identity-verification) is not performed, the parties will have no cryptographic guarantee as to who they are communicating with, which may enable man-in-the-middle attacks.
+If an out-of-band verification as described in [Section 3.3](#33-out-of-band-verification) is not performed, the parties will have no cryptographic guarantee as to who they are communicating with, which may enable man-in-the-middle attacks.

 ### 4.3 Trusted party manipulation